Jiayan-Dong/CSE_240D-DCQ/README.md

 - Training script in `./` directory
 - models in `./src/models`
 - quantization in `./src/distiller/quantization`

+## Issues
+It is currently known that non-deterministic  results may occur when running the same command.
+If the results produced are completely different from expectations, it is recommended to execute the command multiple times.

 ## Contact
 - Contact jid001@ucsd.edu if you have any problem.